ICTQual AB Level 2 Award in Fire Safety

 This course is ideal for all employees, supervisors, and designated fire wardens who are responsible for maintaining fire safety in the workplace.
 It is also suitable for anyone seeking to enhance their understanding of fire prevention and emergency response procedures within any industry.

-Yes, ICTQual AB Level 2 Award in Fire Safety, includes assessments consisting of 100 multiple-choice questions (MCQs).
-These assessments evaluate participants’ understanding of the course material and their ability to apply concepts in practical situations.
-A minimum score of 75% is required to pass the assessments.cal situations.
-It is mandatory to pass assessments with a minimum score of 75%
+Yes, the ICTQual AB Level 2 Award in Fire Safety is an assessment-based qualification.
+Learners are required to complete mandatory assessments consisting of 100 multiple-choice questions (MCQs).
+A minimum score of 75% is required to successfully pass the assessments and achieve the qualification.